nerves-project/nerves/guides/advanced/building-sytems.md

 The workflow to customize a Nerves system is the same as when using Buildroot outside of Nerves, using `make menuconfig` and `make savedefconfig`.

-The main package configuration workflows are divided into three categories, depending on what you want to configure:

-1. Select base packages by running `make menuconfig`
-2. Modify the Linux kernel and kernel modules with `make linux-menuconfig`
-3. Enable more command line utilities using `make busybox-menuconfig`
+If you wish to make configuration changes to your system's kernel, then you will need to use `make linux-menuconfig`

+It is also possible to change the busybox configuration using `make busybox-menuconfig`

-When you quit from the `menuconfig` interface, the changes are stored temporarily.
-To save them back to your system source directory, follow the appropriate steps below:
+When you quit one of these `menuconfig` interfaces, the changes are stored in your buildroot folder and not reflected in your nerves system directory.
+For this to happen, you will need to run the appropriate command, depending on what you just modified.

 1. After `make menuconfig`: